LWOW Topic Challenge Selection: Solving Pressing Legal Industry Problems With Innovation

 How to develop a narrow topic challenge

-At Sprint 2025, we have 3 in-person days/48 hours to hack (versus 4 months in years past) to solve Topic Challenges.
-Therefore, Topic Challenges/problems to be solved should be as narrow as possible.
+At Sprint 2026, we have 3 in-person days/48 hours to tackle topic challenges.
+Selected challenges/problems should be as narrow as possible.

 See below examples of how to narrow broad Topic challenges and/or click HERE: